RyanSyme/house-of-sock/README.md

 * A possilbe feature to implement at a later date could be a subscription service where the user would recieve discounts when signing up for the monthly email

-* Additional payment options, such as paypal
+* Additional payment options, such as PayPal

 ---